ShumailaAhmed/AI-Workshop/README.md

 substituting the prediction equation we get the following loss as a function of the parameters w and b.
 ![Error Equation](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/lossfunction.jpeg)

-In mean squared error we take average over the data points (n)
+In mean squared error, we take the average over the data points (n)

 ### Updating the parameters

-For every itteration the new weight  w1 is given by
+For every iteration, the new weight  w1 is given by

 ```math
 m1 = m0 - LR * f'(w)